-Each resident is responsible for appropriate use of the TV rooms, study areas and recreational rooms in the house.
+Each resident is responsible for appropriate use of the living rooms, study areas and recreational rooms in the house.
 Viewing of, or participation in the production of, pornographic materials, or in hosting a stripper, in public areas of the house is strictly forbidden.
 Common area spaces may not be used for personal storage or overnight guest lodging.
 Twenty-four-hour courtesy hours are always in effect in all houses.
-Quiet hours in each house will be voted upon by the house at the beginning of each semester and strictly enforced.
+Quiet hours in each house will be voted upon by the house at the beginning of each semester.
 Violators will be subject to disciplinary action.

 Posters, notes, signs, table tents and other flyers posted in houses are to be signed by the individual person or organizational group posting them.
 These items will be removed if unsigned.
 House meetings are mandatory for all students.